OCCA Diocese of New York

 8. What can I expect if I come to a service at your church?
 Will it be easy for me to know what to do?

 You should expect a warm welcome and if you arrive a bit early, you can expect some friendly conversation.
 You can pretty much be sure that there will be a small group of people, with a couple of clergy, and we might invite you to provide a name and email address if you wish to stay in contact.
-The worship service, called the Divine Liturgy, will resemble the Holy Communion services of various Western Christian faith communities, and we'll have a service book so that you can follow along.
-After the Divine Liturgy, you will almost certainly be invited to join us at a local diner for brunch.
+The worship service, called the Divine Liturgy, will resemble the Holy Mass or the Holy Communion services of various Western Christian faith communities, and we'll have a service book so that you can follow along.

 9. I've never heard of the OCCA before.
 Are you new?

 We're kind of new.
-We were established in 1892, and most of our parishes were in the upper mid-west, around Wisconsin, Minnesota, Michigan, Manitoba, and Western Ontario.
-In the last ten years, we're seeing some growth with mission parishes like ours on the East and West Coasts.
+We were established in 1892 in the United States, and most of our parishes were in the upper mid-west, around Wisconsin, Minnesota, Michigan, Manitoba, and Western Ontario.
+In the last twenty years, we're seeing some growth with mission parishes along with apostolates and chaplaincies.
+Some of our clergy partner with and assist in parishes of other jurisdictions.

 10. Why don't you have a church building of your own?

 We have a couple of reasons.
 Our clergy are all self-supporting, and most of our parishes are very small, composed mostly of people who have come to us from other communities of faith.
-Here in New York, the parish is fairly new, having been established in 2002.
 Also, property is expensive, and there are frankly not enough of us for a church building to make sense at this time.

 11. Where do you get your priests?
 Do they have to be celibate?
 Are they paid?
 Do you have a seminary?

-None of our clergy are asked to be celibate, but there is an expectation of chastity, which means basically that clergy, and all Christians, are asked to be faithful and to respect the sanctity of relationship, and our clergy officiate at marriages and holy unions.
+None of our clergy are asked to be celibate, but there is an expectation of chastity, which means basically that clergy, and all Christians, are asked to be faithful and to respect the sanctity of relationship.
 Our clergy serve without pay and are self-supporting.
 We do not have a "brick and mortar" seminary.
 Candidates for ordination come to us largely through word-of-mouth or through networking.
 One person tells another about us, and from time to time individuals come to us having discerned God's call.
-These candidates study under the supervision and direction of the local bishop or vicar.
+These candidates study under the supervision and direction of the local bishop or pastor.

 12. What makes your church different from the Roman Catholics and Eastern Orthodox?
 Why would I want to go to yours instead of theirs?